When you apply for and receive financial aid from LIU Brentwood, you assume certain rights and responsibilities.

 Newly Admitted Students

 For continuing students, it is suggested that you complete the renewal FAFSA online by March 1 using the IRS Data retrieval match.
 The financial aid package will be mailed to your home during the months of May through August.
 All students must accept or reject their loans online in a timely fashion using your MyLIU account.
 Loans will automatically process once the semester begins.
 If you would like to reduce the suggested loan amounts or make changes to any of your awards, you must notify the Financial Aid Office in writing.
-Direct such correspondence to the Financial Aid Office, LIU Brentwood, 100 Second Avenue, Brentwood, N.Y.
+Direct such correspondence to the Financial Aid Office, LIU Brentwood, 1001 Crooked Hill Road, Brentwood, N.Y.
 11717.

 LIU Brentwood participates in the Federal William D. Ford Direct Loan Program and the Perkins Loan Program.
 These federal programs include both student subsidized and unsubsidized loans, as well as PLUS loans for parents and graduate students.
 The University receives funds directly from the U.S. Department of Education and disburses them to eligible students.
 If you accept a federal loan, you will be required to complete a Master Promissory Note.
 When you sign a promissory note, you are agreeing to repay the loan even if you do not complete your education or you are unable to get a job after you complete the program.